Comfort, fluffiness, and support. Pillows offer us so much to love! But, if you don’t take care of your pillow, they won’t take care of you!

 To avoid this, we recommend skipping any automatic settings on your dryer.

-Most of these “advanced” sensors will only detect the surface temperature of your pillow, leaving the internal filling damp, but warm – the perfect environment for mould and fungus.
+Most of these “advanced” sensors will only detect the surface temperature of your pillow, leaving the internal filling damp, but warm – the perfect environment for mold and fungus.

 Instead, dry 2 pillows at a time (much like with your washer, you don’t want to overload your dryer) on low heat for roughly an hour.
 This can be shorter or longer depending on the efficiency of your dryer and the thickness of your pillows.